How to Seal Painted Wood for Outdoor Use

 applying sealant to cabinet

-There you have it, and we’re almost done with our sealing techniques on painted wood.
+There you have it, the must-know sealing techniques on painted wood.

 How to Ensure Your Paint Job Will Last

 But how would you want your painted job to last longer?
-Well, there are a few tricks left on our sleeve.
+There are a few things you need to do before and after your sealing and painting job.

 To ensure that it will last longer, you have to remove damaged paint before you apply a new coat.
 By scraping it off, you will give your new coat a good adhesion to the wood.
 You can use sandpaper to smoothen the surface.